Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

                                  message (default: "1.0.0")
 [--version-options=CHAR...]      the short (single-character) option names to
-                                 invoke the version message (default: "V") [--version-style=STYLE...]       the color and style specification for version messages (default: "bold") [--warning-style=STYLE...]       the color and style specification for warning messages (default: "red","bold") [--write-args]                   write the arguments from
+                                 invoke the version message (default: "V") [--version-style=STYLE...]
+(DEPRECATED) the color and style specification for version messages, deprecated in favor of "--style-file=FILE" (default: "bold") [--warning-style=STYLE...]
+(DEPRECATED) the color and style specification for warning messages, deprecated in favor of "--style-file=FILE" (default: "red","bold") [--write-args]                   write the arguments from
                                  ARGPARSER_ARG_ARRAY_NAME to STDOUT (default:
                                  false)